Download Free Automotive PDF Workshop, Service & Repair Manuals

 NOTE: before beginning a compression test, remove ALL the spark plugs leads from the cylinders so the engine can not start, I normally label each one with a small amount of masking tape and a permanent marker as they are removed, as this makes fitting them after the test much easier.
 I'll repeat again, make sure the engine can not start before commencing the test.

-For full details of completing a compression test, refer to the Nissan N14 Pulsar Repair Manual, more information on the process of completing compression tests can be found at autorepair.about.com.
+For full details of completing a compression test, refer to the Nissan N14 Pulsar Repair Manual.

 If the compression test comes back normal, it may be that you have been driving the car with a misfire for some time, either by old spark plugs that need replacing, or spark plugs with an incorrect gap (most spark plugs these days come pre-gapped, so this is not such a problem as before).
 Another cause can be faulty injectors which release too much petrol into the cylinder.
 In all these cases, because an excess of fuel is present this can build up and drain off past the piston rings into the crank case.
 In these instances you must replace the oil and oil filter straight away, then fit brand new spark plugs and new spark leads.